jupyter/scipy-advanced-tutorial/Part1/03-thethingsyoucantgoogle.md

 ## require

-Javascript do not have a nice concept of import have we have in Python when you are working in browser.
-In particular because file loading nned to be asyncronous.
+Javascript in the browser does not have a nice import system like Python.
+This is partly because file loading needs to be asynchronous.

-One of the way to go around that is to use Asynchromous Module Definition (aka AMD),and we often do that with a lib call  `require` or `requirejs`.
+One way around that is to use Asynchronous Module Definition (aka AMD), and we often do that with a library called `require` or `requirejs`.
-To use requirejs you need to know that 2 functions. `define` and `require`.
+To use requirejs you need to know two functions: `define` and `require`.

 ```javascript